tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 # Question 8
 What characterizes Continuous Positive Airway Pressure (CPAP)?

-[RIGHT] Patient breathes independently, potentially through a ventilator circuit [WRONG] Preset tidal volume, controlled FiO2 and gas pressure at end-exhalation [WRONG] No preset tidal volume, no control of FiO2 and gas pressure at end-exhalation
+[RIGHT] Patient breathes independently through a ventilator circuit [WRONG] Preset tidal volume, controlled FiO2 and gas pressure at end-exhalation [WRONG] No preset tidal volume, no control of FiO2 and gas pressure at end-exhalation